 In short, I am an excellent tutor because I find students were they are and imbibe them with the same excitement for the understanding and expression that is offered through English that I have.

-University of London - PhD, English Literature
+Graduate Degree: University of London - PHD, English Literature